-ISBN 978-1-4315-0197-7
+ISBN 978-1-4315-0197-7 This book may not be sold.

-asic Education has made every effort to trace copyright holders but if any have be ents at the first ublished by the Department of Basic Education 22 Struben Street retoria
+The Department of Basic Education has made every effort to trace copyright holders but if any have been inadvertently overlooked, the Department will be pleased to make the necessary arrangements at the first opportunity.